RWPhillips/Compare-SHA-Hashes/README.md

 # Compare-SHA-Hashes

 A simple batch program that I created for Windows 10 that will check SHA256 or SHA512 hashes.
-I created this because I'm learning Security Fundamentals in college and wanted an easy way to test a file's integrty.
+I created this because I'm learning Security Fundamentals in college and wanted an easy way to test a file's integrity.

 Instructions:
 1. Download the .bat file